X-Plane/xptools/msvc/README.txt

 		[4.X.0] Liberary Issues
-			[4.1.0] How to get the libraries prepared for MSVC
+			[4.1.0] How to get the libraries prepared for MSVC Please note that you MUST make sure that you are using the VS2010 tools or you will most likely have a REALLY BAD TIME

 				expat
 					 files taken from the the latest expat 2.1.0 installer